fhnw-sql/FHNW-SQLScrolls/backend/README.md

 **However, if you want to deploy the whole solution (Frontend, Backend, DB) consider the Docker Compose section on the Frontend project.**

 #### 🐋 Docker
 The following steps assume that a basic understanding of docker already exists.
-If this is not the case, the following book is recommended (https://www.oreilly.com/library/view/docker-up/9781492036722/)[Kane, S. P., & Matthias, K. (2018).
-Docker: Up & Running: Shipping Reliable Containers in Production (2nd ed.).
-O’Reilly Media.].
+If this is not the case, the following book is recommended [Docker: Up & Running: Shipping Reliable Containers in Production](https://www.oreilly.com/library/view/docker-up/9781492036722/).

 To spin-up the container run the following commands, don't forget to replace the environments variables with your actual configuration: